What is Naturopathic Medicine…and what can I expect from my treatments?

 To fully understand the depth of each patient’s case, the Naturopathic Doctor will spend 1-2 hours gathering detailed health information, such as a history of each presenting problem, a thorough health review, and the daily routine and dietary habits.
 The doctor will then work side-by-side with the patient to establish reasonable and obtainable health goals, as well as develop a plan to achieve those objectives.
 The case taking is often considered much more in depth than what is experienced in a conventional medical setting.
 It is important to inform your Naturopathic Doctor of all supplements and medications you are currently taking, as this could play a role in your overall health picture and treatment plan.
 It is the doctor’s goal to provide an open and safe space for you to ask as many questions as you need, and to leave the office feeling informed and empowered about your health.

 Naturopathic medicine can effectively treat, manage, and prevent almost any condition you would take to a conventional MD.
-However, ND’s will refer you to an emergency room or specialist for any serious concerns or life threatening conditions (i.e. acute asthma attack, potential heart attack or stroke, uncontrolled bleeding, etc).
+However, RND’s will refer you to an emergency room or specialist for any serious concerns or life threatening conditions (i.e. acute asthma attack, potential heart attack or stroke, uncontrolled bleeding, etc).
 Naturopathic Doctors will also attempt to work with your other providers to create a patient care team that communicates and works together on your behalf.

-Our Naturopathic Doctors have graduated from an accredited program and are registered with the state of Colorado.
+Our Registered Naturopathic Doctors have graduated from an accredited program and are registered with the state of Colorado.